Preventing Self- and Group-Deception

 But preventing deception is tricky, because spotting it is tricky.

-There are a few ways to maximize your chances of not being deceived:
+There are a few ways to maximize your chances of not getting deceived in the course of a good debate:

-When someone feeds you B.S., ask them to distinguish facts from stories.
-Literally you can say, “Can you parse out for me what are the objective observations you’re basing this on, and what are your conclusions or opinions?”
-(See Lesson 2.4 for this exercise.)
+When someone feeds you B.S., ask them to distinguish facts from stories, like we learned in the earlier exercise.
+Literally you can say, “Can you separate out for me what are the objective observations, and what are your conclusions or opinions?”
+(See Lesson 2.4.)

 The Deception-Busting Script